MrZukasa/PowerShell-config/README.md

 2. Then we can set the Apperance as Color Scheme and Font Face
 ![Appearance](https://i.ibb.co/mCNM4Sc/Capture.png)

-3. Now it is time for the Acrylic opacity\s\s
+3. Now it is time for the Acrylic opacity
 ![Opacity](https://i.ibb.co/Wgd1pW9/Capture.png)

 4. We want to use our best bash command line in our windows terminal, so we need to install [PowerShell](https://github.com/PowerShell/PowerShell/releases/tag/v7.2.2).
 We can also install it from the Windows Store.

 5. Now set it as default profile in the terminal just like so:
 ![Default](https://i.ibb.co/ggnmG95/Cattura.png)

 ### Install [Terminal-Icons](https://github.com/devblackops/Terminal-Icons)